 In addition to the disclosure requirement described in question 2.6, directors, executive officers and statutory auditors are required to report sales and purchases of securities in order to ensure that they do not violate insider trading regulations; if a director, executive officer or a statutory auditor of a listed company buys and sells shares in his/her company within a six-month period and realises profits, the company may require the director, executive officer or statutory auditor, as the case may be, to disgorge the profits to the company.
 Furthermore, under the FIEA, the number of shares held by directors, executive officers and statutory auditors must be disclosed in the company's securities reports.
-Under the Companies Act, the number of stock options held by directors, executive materials provided at shareholders' meetings.
+Under the Companies Act, the number of stock options held by directors, executive officers or statutory auditors must be stated in the company's business report, and the number of shares held by the nominees of directors or statutory auditors must be stated in the reference materials provided at shareholders' meetings.